ericdequ/GovCon/data/blog/the_pre_award_survey_what_it_is_and_how_to_prepare.md

 Securing a government contract is a massive win for any business, often opening doors to long-term and financially lucrative opportunities.
 However, before you can pop the champagne, there's a critical step you must overcome - the pre-award survey.
 This comprehensive assessment can seem daunting, but with the right preparation, you can navigate it with confidence and success.

-In this blog post, we'll dive into the nitty-gritty of what a pre-award survey entails, why it matters, and how you can prepare to shine.
+In this blog post, well dive into the nitty-gritty of what a pre-award survey entails, why it matters, and how you can prepare to shine.

 ## What is a Pre-Award Survey?